VOCAL JUSTICE TEACHER FELLOWSHIP

 The expected time commitment for fellows is about 4 hours per week.
 This includes time for workshop facilitation, cohort programming, and administrative tasks.

-All eligible U.S. high school educators should apply, including classroom teachers and staff who educate students outside of the classroom.
-If we are not able to accommodate you for our spring 2021 cohort, we will keep your name and application for future consideration.
+All eligible U.S. middle and high school educators should apply, including classroom teachers and staff who educate students outside of the classroom.

 While we encourage all educators to apply, we will give preference to those who: